JohnGaros/data_quality_api/docs/FUNCTIONAL_REQUIREMENTS.md

 ### 4.1 File intake and validation (Uploader focus)

-1. System must accept Excel and CSV uploads via REST API and future UI, whether provided as direct file payloads or as immutable blob references supplied after an external upload completes.
+1. The platform must accept Excel and CSV uploads via REST API and future UI, whether provided as direct file payloads or as immutable blob references supplied after an external upload completes (`/uploads`, `/jobs/run/{job_definition_id}`; see `docs/API_CONTRACTS.md`).
-2. Uploader must see immediate confirmation that the file (or external reference) was received and queued.
+2. The Uploader must see immediate confirmation that the file (or external reference) was received and queued.
-3. System must link each upload to the correct customer tenant and configuration version, regardless of the ingestion path.
+3. The platform must link each upload or triggered job to the correct customer tenant, environment, and DataContract/JobDefinition, regardless of the ingestion path.
-4. Validation engine must build a profiling-driven validation context using the upload's profiling snapshot, then run all active rules inside that context.
+4. The validation engine must build a profiling-driven validation context using the upload's profiling snapshot, then run all active rules inside that context.
-5. System must store the original file securely for later review or reruns.
+5. The platform must store original files or immutable references securely for later review, reruns, or audit (with retention policies enforced per tenant).
-6. Uploader must be able to poll or receive status updates (pending, running, completed, failed).
+6. The Uploader must be able to poll or receive status updates (pending, running, completed, failed) for their jobs.
-7. When validation finishes, system must provide pass/fail outcome plus summary counts of issues and call out any profiling-driven threshold adjustments that influenced results.
+7. When validation finishes, the platform must provide pass/fail outcome plus summary counts of issues and call out any profiling-driven threshold adjustments that influenced results.
-8. Uploader must be able to download a detailed error report highlighting failed rows and rules.
+8. The Uploader must be able to download a detailed error report highlighting failed rows and rules, scoped by tenant and dataset/contract.

 _Profiling-driven example:_ If profiling shows a tenant's historical null rate for `PaymentAmount` stays below 2%, the profiling-driven validation context tightens the warning threshold to 3% for the next run so sudden spikes surface as soft alerts before hard failures occur.
 The same profiling logic applies whether the dataset arrived through direct upload or via an external blob reference.